 The business needs to think about what logos, pictures, even the very font of the lettering on their future packaging will best convey those mental pictures.
 That’s the process businesses refer to as “branding.”

 A business must also take care not to replicate other companies’ branding—in name or in design— to not attract a lawsuit from a brand formed earlier.
 Although Apple—the iEverything giant—has recovered nicely, it once faced a lawsuit when it entered the music market.
-According to the University of Minnesota paper’s authors, the Beatles’ recording studio—Apple Corp., Ltd– sued the tech firm for usurping its name and image.
+The Beatles’ recording studio—Apple Corp., Ltd– sued the tech firm for usurping its name and image.

 Branding, it would seem, can get complicated.
 As best as you can, try to avoid duplication.
 This can take lots of research but is well worth the time spent to avoid such branding faux pas.